Inglebard/dockerfiles/vue-cli/README.md

 ## Note :

-The default command is `npm run dev`.
+The default command is `npm run serve`.